 "Serving Our Community by Sharing Christ's Love"

+These phrases illustrate how the church lives and works together to proclaim the Gospel and to provide for our brothers and sisters in Christ in our congregation, community, and throughout the world.
+And in all we do, Christ is at the center, leading us, sustaining us, keeping us focused on our mission.
+This will never change.
 As we at Grace Lutheran Church pray for our Synod’s new leadership, for wisdom and courage for them in the Word of God, we rejoice at this faithful reminder of what Christ’s Church, whether Grace Lutheran Church or The Lutheran Church-Missouri Synod, is all about.
 These three themes are a helpful introduction to what our Lord has given us to be at Grace Lutheran Church in Grass Valley.

 Witness (μαρτυρία, testimony)

 “For there are three that testify: the Spirit and the water and the blood; and these three agree.”

 Grace Lutheran Church is here to bear witness to the Truth.
 God is Father, Son, and Holy Spirit, from all eternity.
 The eternal Son was made flesh in Jesus Christ, died on the cross for the sins of the world, and was raised bodily from the dead on the third day, with life and salvation for all who believe in his Name.
 He is the only hope for sinful man.
 In him alone we are saved by grace alone, through faith alone.